 Richard Baker is an English photographer in London whose projects and assignments appear in books, magazines and company image collections.

-He is perhaps best-known for Red Arrows, a reportage about Britain's Royal Air Force aerobatic team (Dalton Watson, 2005) and his collaborations with Alain de Botton on 'The Pleasures and Sorrows of Work' (Hamish Hamilton, 2009) and 'A Week at the Airport: A Heathrow Diary' (Profile Books 2009).
+He is perhaps best-known for Red Arrows, a reportage about Britain's Royal Air Force aerobatic team (Dalton Watson, 2005) and his collaborations with Alain de Botton on 'The Pleasures and Sorrows of Work' (Hamish Hamilton, 2009) 'A Week at the Airport: A Heathrow Diary' (Profile Books, 2009) and 'Risk Wise' (Profile Books, 2015).

 Throughout 2011-12 he has been exhibiting his photography from those books while working on a collection of personal reportage projects.
 The theatrical spontaneity of Street Photography is foremost in his mind.